joagre/anond/doc/ds-json-rpc-server.md

             "description":
                 "A 'ds-id' is an id in the same number space as the node ids.
-DS picks this id in order to identify itself when it communicates with nodes using anond's encrypted and bit oriented protocol used for node tunnel establishment etc. Read more about this bit protocol in ds-node-udp-protocol.md.",
+DS picks this id in order to identify itself when it communicates with nodes using Anond's encrypted and bit oriented protocol used for node tunnel establishment etc. Read more about this bit protocol in ds-node-udp-protocol.md.",